isaacy2012/ecs-id-public/README.md

 ecsID Scanner ensures that QR codes have been generated with the online ecsID generator to reduce malformed entries.

-ecsID Scanner also ensure that you never scan the same ecsID twice, eliminating duplicate entries.
+ecsID Scanner also ensures that you never scan the same ecsID twice, eliminating duplicate entries.

 **Edit Data**